nicoangelo/terraform-provider-personio/docs/data-sources/employees.md

 - All employee attributes are converted to strings.
 This is due to employee attributes being different for each tenant.
 Dynamic attributes on map values are not supported out-of-the box by Terraform.
+- Time attributes are returned in UTC timezone.

 ## Example Usage